-After completing the download of the most recent version, you will have a ".dmg" (disk image) file; move it to a location of your choosing, and then double-click on it.
-Older versions' installers are in different formats (.zip or .bin); if you encounter any difficulty installing them, please contact the OIT Service Desk (593-1222 or email@example.com).
+After completing the download for the most recent available version, you will have a ".dmg" (disk image) file; move it to a location of your choosing, and then double-click on it.
+Proceed as usual for Macintosh software installation.

 Some people have experienced difficulty because Fetch 5.3 and 5.3.1 did not permit direct replacement.
-If that happens to you, remove the (old) Fetch application file from the "Applications" folder into the trash before attempting to install the next version (you can always re-create it by running the old installer that you saved in step 2).
+If that happens to you, remove the (old) Fetch application file from the "Applications" folder into the trash before attempting to install the new version.

 After Fetch is launched, before you make your first connection, or at a later time, you should check the Preferences:

 In the "General" tab, have a check in the box for "Show New Connection dialog at startup."

 In the "General" tab, do also have a check in the box for "Use passive mode transfers (PASV)."

 In the "Upload" tab, have checks in the boxes for BinHex files and MacBinary files, but do not have a check in the boxes for Text files or for Other files.